tusharsethi747/ChromeExt/README.md

 5. The extension should now be installed and visible in your Chrome browser toolbar.

 Usage
-1. Start playing a video in your browser.
+1. Start playing a youtube video in your browser.
 2. When you reach a timestamp you want to bookmark, click on the Plus icon in the youtbe video player.
 3. To play the video from a bookmarked timestamp, click on the play button of desired bookmark in the extension popup.
 4. To delete a bookmark, click on the delete icon of the desired bookmark.